International Staff Support

 Read more: Swedish school system - Norrköping

-EURAXESS is a pan-European initiative delivering information and support services to researchers.
-It supports research mobility and career development while enhancing scientific collaboration between Europe and the world.
+EURAXESS - Researchers in Motion is a pan-European initiative delivering information and support services to professional researchers regardless of their career stage.
+Backed by the European Union and its Member States, it supports researcher mobility and career development, while enhancing scientific collaboration between Europe and the world.

 Accommodation and home insurance